utzcoz/utzcoz.github.io/_posts/2020-03-15-Integrate-Houdini-to-emulator.markdown

 ## Build and test

-Now we can build the emulator again, and test it with install some apks with `armhf` achitecture libraries only, and run them on emulator.
+Now we can build the emulator again, and test it with install some apks with `armhf` architecture libraries only, and run them on emulator.
 In most case, they can run correctly.

 ## Notice

 1. The `Houdini` is `Intel`'s proprietary project, you can't release it with your system images.
-If you want to deploy it, maybe you should use the same method as `android-x86` project to download files from network after user selectes to enable `nativebridge` function.
+If you want to deploy it, maybe you should use the same method as `android-x86` project to download files from network after user selects to enable `nativebridge` function.

 2. This article is based on the `Android 9.0`.